 What Is a Kalette?

 Kalettes are a hybrid vegetable developed through the traditional cross-pollination of kale and Brussels sprouts.
 They are not GMOs.
-Both kale and Brussels sprouts are of the species Brassica oleracea (along with broccoli, cabbage, and cauliflower -- makes you wonder what they're dreaming up next).
+Both kale and Brussels sprouts are of the species Brassica oleracea (along with broccoli, cabbage, and cauliflower).
 Kalettes were developed by the British seed house Tozer Seeds.
-They have been around for awhile in the U.K., where they're known as Flower Sprouts®.
+They have been around for a while in the U.K., where they're known as Flower Sprouts®.

 The plants are long season, at least 110 days, just like Brussels sprouts.
 They also get as large as a Brussels sprouts plant.
 But instead of tight buds that look like mini-cabbages, Kalettes produce leafy "flowers" that look like mini heads of kale.

 Staying true to their initial intent, Kalette is said to be quite versatile in the kitchen.
 They can be enjoyed raw or cooked any number of ways, such as roasted, grilled, stir-fried, or sauteed.
-If you like cooking greens, they sound like a welcome addition to the garden, which is why I'm writing about them now, as seed catalogs start appearing in mailboxes.
+If you like cooking greens, they sound like a welcome addition to the garden.

 These odd little Flower Sprouts® grow well enough, but they take forever to start forming buds.
 You will definitely need patience.
 You will also need to give up real estate in the vegetable garden because they need to be planted early if they are ever going to mature.
 Unlike kale, which is ready to harvest by mid-summer at the latest and it keeps on going well past frost, Kalettes don't start producing until mid-Fall, in most growing seasons.
 'Autumn Star', is supposed to be the earliest to mature.
 The photo on this page was taken on November 1st and many of the flower buds still had not opened.